 the motion of bodies near a rotating black hole.

-b) Free-falling particles on a rotating black hole first move in the radial direction, but as they approach the horizon, the movement rotates in the direction of rotation around the black hole; on the horizon the particle "falls" in the tangential direction and remains rotated along with the horizon.
+b) Pparticles free-falling on a rotating black hole first move in the radial direction, but as they approach the horizon, the movement turns in the direction of rotation around the black hole; on the horizon the particle "falls" in the tangential direction and remains rotated along with the horizon.

 c) A particle thrown at a black hole in the opposite direction to the rotation of the black hole, when approached the horizon, is forced by the entrainment effect to change the direction of orbit and land on the black hole as co-rotating - just like the particle in Fig. b).

 In Fig. b), c) the particle trajectories for the case of non-rotating (Schwarzschild) black holes ( WH = 0) are plotted in dashed lines for comparison .